ckoenigs/PharMeBINet/mapping_and_merging_into_hetionet/reactome/Readme.md

 The following program prepares the edges between pathway and disease/ ReactionLikeEvent/pathway/BP/CC.
                 For each pathway-label-relationship type, the same steps are done.
                                First, generate the TSV file for the pair.
                                Next, load all pairs and check for no duplication.
 Then, add the pair to the TSV file.
                               The last step is to generate the cypher query to integrate the relationship into the database and add it to the cypher file.

-The last program of the first script prepares the edge between reaction and RLE/pathway/disease/BP/CC.
-                For each reaction-label-relationship type, the same steps are done.
-                               First, generate the TSV file for the pair.
-                               Next, load all pairs and check for no duplication.
-Then, add the pair to the TSV file.
-                              The last step is to generate the cypher query to integrate the relationship into the database and add it to the cypher file.